Math13Net/BestOf_CS_Video_Link/README.md

 ### Chapitre 1 :

 #### 1.1 what's a microprocessor from Jim Keller (main microprocessor ingenneer at intel-amd-apple)
- * [Jim Keller](https://youtu.be/Nb2tebYAaOA) : "the 1% inspiration is still very important"
+ * [Jim Keller](https://youtu.be/Nb2tebYAaOA) : "the 1% inspiration is still very important" - "everything going into modern calculation is noisy, so why should the answer not be noisy (meaning : why a a program should always answer the same result with the same parameters !)